2014, 56 pages

 Hardbound, bound in cloth by Dekker Bookbinding

-A special edition of twenty-six have been numbered A to Z and signed by the author, $100.00.
-Please inquire by email to firstname.lastname@example.org.
+Special Edition: twenty-six have been numbered A to Z and signed by the author $100.00.
+Please email email@example.com for more information.

 Etel Adnan has enjoyed a distinguished career as a poet, playwright, and visual artist.
 Her rich body of work documents an unblinking witness to beauty in nature, human beings, and art; to cruelty, especially as enacted in the mindless violence of war; and to the power of love and human perseverance.
 Her work, as a whole, is a faithful record of the times and places she has lived in Beirut, Lebanon; in Paris, France; and in the San Francisco Bay Area.
 In Premonition the voice is wise and paradoxical, opening with the observation, “There’s always a conductive thread through space for untenable positions.”
 Sentences are set apart in aphoristic cuts never wholly separate from this “conductive thread,” and always shaped by the gem-like compressions of poetry.
 Premonition is a short book that refuses finality in a world of contingencies and human unpredictability.
 The only sure place to stand, in this late work of Adnan’s, must be created from day to day in life and art.